pengwynn/flint/README.md

 - A list of comparable projects that inspired yours or would be suitable alternatives.

+In addition to a README, you should include basic files needed for collaborators to undestand and use your project.
 Use Flint to help ensure that each new project you create will be structured in contributor friendly way.

 ### Install